 Faculty in the Department of Communication Sciences and Disorders are well recognized for their expertise in wide-ranging areas within the discipline, authoring highly regarded textbooks, scholarly works, and original research articles that have been published in prestigious national and international journals.
 CSD boasts several faculty-led research laboratories furnished with state-of-the-art equipment.
 These labs not only support faculty scholarship, but also serve as a welcoming home for any undergraduate or graduate student interested in participating in research activities or in conducting their own investigations.

-the following clinical, educational, and research laboratories:
+CSD currently supports the following clinical, educational, and research laboratories:

-View the Speech and Hearing Laboratory webpage.
+View the Auditory Perception Laboratory webpage.

 Language and Literacy Laboratory